 A holder may need to load the wallet and may create a biometric proofing scheme for access.

-Holder requests a subject credential to be securely stored in the wallet.
+The holder requests a subject credential to be securely stored in the wallet.

-Verifier requests Holder supply information giving notice, authority, and purpose.
+The verifier requests Holder supply information giving notice, authority, and purpose.

 The Wallet interprets the request and displays a consent screen to the holder.